Armored cruiser: Post-World War I

 After the end of World War I, many of the surviving armored cruisers were sold for scrap.
 The Washington Naval Treaty of 1922 placed strict limits on the numbers of "capital ships" possessed by the navies of the great powers.
 A "capital ship" was defined as any vessel of over 10,000 tons displacement or with guns over 8-in caliber, and several more armored cruisers were decommissioned to comply with the terms of the treaty.
 The London Naval Treaty of 1930 introduced further limits on cruiser tonnage, and the former role of the armored cruiser was occupied by more modern light cruisers and heavy cruisers (and, in the case of the German navy, panzerschiffe).

 Only a small number of armored cruisers survived these limitations, though a handful saw action in World War II in marginal roles;

 The Hellenic Navy's Georgios Averof, constructed in 1909, served with the British Navy as a convoy escort in the Indian Ocean after the fall of Greece, while a number of Japanese armored cruisers were still active as minelayers or training vessels.

 The Imperial Japanese Navy armored cruisers Asama, Izumo, Tokiwa, Iwate, Yakumo, Azuma, & Kasuga were used as training, support, and anti-aircraft ships during the war near the Japanese home islands.
 Most were sunk by Allied bombings in Japanese harbors.

 The Regia Marina's San Giorgio was deployed to Spain to protected Italian interests during the Spanish Civil War.
 During World War II, she was heavily utilized at the Siege of Tobruk.
 There she provided anti-aircraft cover and naval gunfire support to Italian units.
 She was heavily damaged by British aircraft and was scuttled to prevent her capture.
 Her sister ship, San Marco was decommissioned in 1931 and used as a radio controlled target ship.
 In 1943, she was scuttled to prevent her capture by the Germans.

 The United States Navy's USS Rochester, decommissioned since 1933, was moored in Subic Bay and used as a receiving ship and anti-aircraft platform.
 She was later scuttled to prevent her capture by the Japanese during the Invasion of The Philippines.

 The Argentine Navy's ARA General Belgrano and ARA Pueyrredón served until 1947 and 1954 respectfully.

-The Swedish Navy's HSwMS Fylgia underwent an extensive modernization from 1939-1940 and conducted neutrality patrols in the Baltic Sea during World War II.
+The Swedish Navy's HSwMS Fylgia underwent an extensive modernization from 1939 to 1940 and conducted neutrality patrols in the Baltic Sea during World War II.
 She continued service until 1953.